Defense and National Security

 Strengthening Tinker Air Force Base

 Tinker Air Force Base is the home to six major Department of Defense, Air Force and Navy activities with critical national defense missions.
-With more than 26,000 military and civilian employees, Tinker is the largest single-site employer in Oklahoma and has a $3.6 billion economic impact on the state's economy each year.
+In 2018, Tinker awarded more than $1 billion in contracts to small Oklahoma-based businesses and another $2.7 billion to companies in Oklahoma.
+Tinker is also Oklahoma’s largest single-site employer, with 17,000 civilian and 9,000 military employees and an economic impact of $4.55 billion to the state.

 More on Defense and National Security

 During Military Appreciation Month, we rightly join in expressing gratitude for our service members, their families and the daily sacrifices they make on our behalf.
 It is because of their selfless service that Americans wake up every day with the privilege of peace and freedom at home.